 Career Job Outlook

-The BLS projects employment of special education teachers to grow 3 percent between 2019-2029.
-Demand at the preschool level may increase at a greater rate due to efforts to identify disabilities at an earlier age and help children affected by them.
+The BLS projects employment of special education teachers to grow 3% between 2019-2029.
+Demand at the pre-school level may increase at a greater rate due to efforts to identify disabilities at an earlier age and help children affected by them.

 Requirements to Become a Special Education Teacher

 People in this profession generally hold at least a bachelor’s degree in special education.
 Some schools allow a major in elementary education with a special education minor.
-Many institutions prefer applicants possessing an MEd or who are willing to work toward one.
+Many institutions prefer applicants possessing an MEd or Master’s in Special Education, or at least students who are willing to work towards one.
 If employed by a public school, a special education teacher needs state certification just like teachers in regular classrooms.

 As instructors for students in grades 6-8, middle school teachers focus on the education of preteens.
 They build on academic fundamentals taught in elementary school and start moving students toward more complex ways of thinking necessary for high school.